flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ### Numeric validators

-- `FormBuilderValidators.between()` - requires the field's to be between two numbers.
-- `FormBuilderValidators.evenNumber()` - requires the field's to be an even number.
-- `FormBuilderValidators.integer()` - requires the field's value to be an integer.
+- `Validators.between(min, max)`: Checks if the field contains a number that is in the range [min, max].
+- `Validators.greaterThan(reference)`: Checks if the field contains a number that is greater than `reference`.
+- `Validators.greaterThanOrEqualTo(reference)`: Checks if the field contains a number that is greater than or equal to `reference`.
+- `Validators.lessThan(reference)`: Checks if the field contains a number that is less than `reference`.
-- `FormBuilderValidators.max()` - requires the field's value to be less than or equal to the provided number.
+- `Validators.lessThanOrEqualTo(reference)`: Checks if the field contains a number that is less than or equal to `reference`.
-- `FormBuilderValidators.min()` - requires the field's value to be greater than or equal to the provided number.
+- TODO `FormBuilderValidators.evenNumber()` - requires the field's to be an even number.
-- `FormBuilderValidators.negativeNumber()` - requires the field's to be a negative number.
+- TODO `FormBuilderValidators.negativeNumber()` - requires the field's to be a negative number.
-- `FormBuilderValidators.notZeroNumber()` - requires the field's to be not a number zero.
+- TODO `FormBuilderValidators.notZeroNumber()` - requires the field's to be not a number zero.
-- `FormBuilderValidators.numeric()` - requires the field's value to be a valid number.
-- `FormBuilderValidators.oddNumber()` - requires the field's to be an odd number.
+- TODO `FormBuilderValidators.oddNumber()` - requires the field's to be an odd number.
-- `FormBuilderValidators.positiveNumber()` - requires the field's to be a positive number.
+- TODO `FormBuilderValidators.positiveNumber()` - requires the field's to be a positive number.
-- `FormBuilderValidators.prime()` - requires the field's to be a prime number.
+- TODO `FormBuilderValidators.prime()` - requires the field's to be a prime number.

+### Path Validators
+- `Validators.matchesAllowedExtensions(extensions)`: Checks if the field contains a `String` that is in the list `extensions`.

 ### String validators